Pros and Cons of Moving to Hong Kong

 PRO: Outdoor pursuits

 There is a lot to do in Hong Kong, especially when it comes to outdoor activities.
-There are many hikes to do, lots of options when it comes to water sports, lots of sports clubs and sports leagues that can be joined, and generally speaking, it is an incredibly active place.
-And, although it is famous for being a concrete jungle, there are a lot of green spaces.
-For example, 60 percent of Hong Kong Island isn’t built-up, and the untouched hills make for stunning hikes with sweeping views, utterly devoid of skyscrapers.
+There are many hikes to go on, lots of options when it comes to water sports, and all sorts of sports clubs and sports leagues that can be joined.
+And, although Hong Kong famous for being a concrete jungle, there are a lot of green spaces.
+For example, 60 percent of Hong Kong Island isn’t built-up, and the untouched hills make for stunning hikes with sweeping views.

 CON: Humid summers

 Summer is also the season for typhoons.
 This may sound frightening, but in fact, Hong Kong is incredibly well-equipped to deal with the extreme weather.
-Should a typhoon be approaching, signs will be everywhere indicating the level of the typhoon (see the Hong Kong observatory web site for further information), so residents know if they can go on with their day, or if they'll need to head home to wait for it to pass.
+Should a typhoon be approaching, signs will be everywhere indicating the level of the typhoon, so residents know if they can go on with their day or if they'll need to head home to wait for it to pass.

 Food in Hong Kong